admincheg/asterisk-chan-dongle/README.txt

 Ubuntu Instalation

-apt-get install -y build-essentials linux-headers-generic automake asterisk asterisk-dev cd asterisk-chan-dongle # and follow the instructions from INSTALL optionally add the files from the "extra" folder to your system and configure them for your modem
+apt-get install -y build-essential linux-headers-generic automake asterisk asterisk-dev cd asterisk-chan-dongle # and follow the instructions from INSTALL optionally add the files from the "extra" folder to your system and configure them for your modem